nglguarino/narrative/README.md

 # Multi-Agent Narrative Extraction Framework

-This repository contains the implementation for the paper submitted to ACL: "Bottom-Up Multi-Agent Framework for Narrative Extraction from News Articles"
+This repository contains the code for my thesis work (in progress).

 ## Overview